Kolhapuri chappal: History

-The origin of Kolhapuri chappals dates back to the 12th century when King Bijjala and his prime minister Basavanna encouraged Kolhapuri chappal production to support local cordwainers.
-According to historic records, Kolhapuris were first worn as early as the 13th century.
-Previously known as Kapashi, Paytaan, Kachkadi, Bakkalnali, and Pukri, the name indicated the village where they were made.
+History has recorded that it was started and designed by the Saudagar family in 1920.
+The first model which was designed earlier was much thinner than what is available currently and was also known as "Chappal with ears" or "Kanwali" for it had two side flaps.
+The upper portion of the footwear was intricately designed.

+By 18th century, it became very popular as "Kolhapuri".

+When this model was sent to a retail store "J.J. and Sons" in South Mumbai, it was very much appreciated and further they ordered for another, then they ordered for another 20 more pairs and it was sold like hot cake in Bombay.
+Soon there was lot of demand for the Kanwalis in the market and so the Saudagar family extended their work by teaching the artistry to others.
+This footwear is known in local language as "Pie-taan".
+By 18th century it became very popular as Kolhapuri and soon after that it was also designed in adjoining towns and cities of Maharashtra.

-Shahu I of Kolhapur (and his successor Rajaram II) encouraged the Kolhapuri chappal industry and 29 tanning centres were opened during his reign.
+Shahu I of Kolhapur Maratha Empire (and his successor Rajaram II) encouraged the Kolhapuri chappal industry and 29 tanning centres were opened during his reign.

 GI tag

 In July 2019, Kolhapuri chappals received a geographical indication tag from the Controller General of Patents, Designs & Trade Marks.
-These chappals were first made in Kolhapur, but artisans from Karnataka have also been making Kolhapuri chappals for centuries.
-Districts such as Kolhapur, Sangli, Satara and Solapur districts of Maharashtra as well as Bagalkot, Belgavi, Dharwad and Bijapur district of Karnataka will only be able to carry the tag of "Kolhapuri chappal".
+These chappals were first made in Kolhapur Maharashtra in the original form and design, after that artists from Karnataka have also been making Kolhapuri chappals when they were under the Maratha Empire.
+Districts such as Kolhapur, Sangli, Satara and Solapur districts of Maharashtra as well as Bagalkot, Belgavi, Dharwad and Bijapur of Maharashtra Karnataka border, will only be able to carry the tag of "Kolhapuri chappal".